Wildlife Conservation Society: Work

-In the late nineteenth century William Temple Hornaday, then director of the New York Zoological Park (now the Bronx Zoo), carried out a direct-mail survey of wildlife conditions through the United States, and publicized the decline of birds and mammals in the organization's annual reports.
-He was a prolific writer who published The Extermination of the American Bison and Our Vanishing Wildlife: It's Extermination and Preservation among many other texts.
+In the late nineteenth century William Temple Hornaday, then director of the New York Zoological Park (now the Bronx Zoo), carried out a direct-mail survey of wildlife conditions through the United States and publicized the decline of birds and mammals in the organization's annual reports.
+He was a prolific writer who published The Extermination of the American Bison and Our Vanishing Wildlife: Its Extermination and Preservation, among many other texts.
 Our Vanishing Wildlife, in particular, revealed an association between species extinction and the decline of the white race in America.

-In 1897 Hornaday also hired field researcher Andrew J. Stone to survey the condition of wildlife in the territory of Alaska.
+In 1897, Hornaday hired field researcher Andrew J. Stone to survey the condition of wildlife in the territory of Alaska.
 On the basis of these studies, Hornaday led the campaign for new laws to protect the wildlife there and the United States as a whole.
 In 1901, a small herd of American Bison were gathered in a 20-acre meadow just off what is now the Pelham Parkway roadway.
 Starting in 1905, Hornaday led a national campaign to reintroduce the almost extinct bison to government sponsored refuges.
 Hornaday, Theodore Roosevelt and others formed the American Bison Society in 1905.
 The Bronx Zoo sent 15 bison to Wichita Reserve in 1907 and additional bison in later years.
 The saving of this uniquely American symbol is one of the great success stories in the history of wildlife conservation.
 Hornaday campaigned for wildlife protection throughout his thirty years as director of the Bronx Zoo.
 Beginning in 1906, Hornaday featured Ota Benga, a member of the Mbuti from the Congo, in a zoo exhibit.
 In July 2020, the Wildlife Conservation Society apologized.

 Madison Grant and Osborn worked together with John C. Merriam, another eugenics supporter, in 1918 to form the Save-The-Redwoods-League.
 Together, they succeeded in convincing legislators to preserve many redwoods by comparing the trees to a race in danger.
 Local communities sometimes saw the attitudes of Grant, Osborn, and Hornaday as being elitist compared to those of poorer citizens and nonwhite citizens.

 William Beebe, the first curator of birds at the Bronx Zoo, began a program of field research soon after the Bronx Zoo opened.
 His research on wild pheasants took him to Asia from 1908 to 1911 and resulted in a series of books on the birds.
 Beebe's field work also resulted in the creation of the Society's Department of Tropical Research, which Beebe directed from 1922 until his retirement in 1948.
 From 1930 to 1934, off of the coast of Bermuda, Beebe conducted research in an undersea vessel called the bathysphere.
 The vessel made thirty-five dives in total, taking him half a mile deep and along the ocean floor.
 During the dives, Beebe made observations on bioluminescent fish, as well as identifying several new species.
 This expedition was significant, as it was the first time humans observed the bottom of the deep sea and its creatures in their natural habitat.
 The bathysphere is currently displayed at the New York Aquarium.